-Switch your banking to a bank that doesn't invest in fossil fuels see: switchit.green.
-If you can't switch (e.g., these more ethical banks don't offer international currency accounts yet), then ask your bank and pension supplier for their sustainability policy and ask them to divest from fossil fuels - every little bit of lobbying helps!
+Switch your banking to a bank that doesn't invest in fossil fuels see: switchit.money.
+If you can't switch (e.g., these more ethical banks don't offer int'l currency accounts yet), then ask your bank and pension supplier for their sustainability policy and ask them to divest from fossil fuels - every little bit of lobbying helps!
 Switch funds on deposit to a greener bank.
-Make My Money Matter have an open letter to send to the worst offenders.